bornhansie/water-crisis/README.md

 # Connection to Database

-- server: localhost/SQLEXPRESS01
-- database: ctwc
+- The connection has already been made through the RDS instance

-- The database can be found under Pre-Processing in the Analyse tab on Athena
+- The logins for the database is on Slack

-- Restore the database in you local Microsoft SQL Server Database